 It is no wonder why one of the counties in France’s Burgundy region is known as the Côte d’Or.
-During our July sojourn in France’s ‘Golden Hillsides,’ the area’s fields were ablaze with vibrant tournesols (sunflowers), freshly-groomed wheat, and vineyards — where still-maturing grapes glistened with dew.
+During our July sojourn in France’s ‘Golden Hills,’ the fields were ablaze with vibrant tournesols (sunflowers), freshly-groomed wheat, and vineyards — where still-maturing grapes glistened with dew.

 From the weathered buildings, friendly faces and people with lively personalities emerged.
 Periodically, vintage Citroëns rolled onto the scene, creating circa 1940 vignettes that were quintessentially French.
 One such classic voiture even ushered in a serendipitous moment that would be one of the highlights of our time in Burgundy.

 One glorious afternoon, my husband, Shawn, and I turned onto a back road seemingly forgotten.
 As it was Sunday, most of the village’s homes and shops were shuttered and quiet.
 A few children kicked about a soccer ball under the protective shade of graceful, old sycamore trees.
 Near a small town square, there was a statue erected to honor France’s sons who were lost during the past century’s world wars.
 I hopped out of our car to play shutterbug before a rustic home with windows that were wide open.
 A cream-colored Citroën stood guard.

 Out of nowhere appeared Régis, a gregarious Frenchman who was happy to share travel tips with us.
 He mentioned that the subject of my photograph was his ancestral home – a somewhat-dilapidated structure formerly belonging to a vintner.
 The home was more than 700 years-old.
 The clumsy old Citroën was also his.